2025 Gulf Coast blizzard: Florida

 On January 20, Florida governor Ron DeSantis declared a state of emergency for the incoming winter weather.
 The Florida House of Representatives and Senate cancelled all of the committee meetings that were scheduled to occur during the week of January 20.
 Tallahassee International Airport cancelled all remaining flights after 3 p.m. local time on January 21.
-In addition, 65 mi of Interstate 10 was shut down in the state.
+In addition, 65 mi of I-10 were shut down in the state.

 By late on January 21, Milton recorded 10 in of snowfall.
 This was more than twice the highest amount of snowfall ever recorded in the state in a single storm.
 Pensacola recorded 8.9 in, almost tripling the record of 3 in from February 1895.
 Further east, the city of Jacksonville recorded their first measurable snowfall in 35 years.